-I regard the ‘taoist’ world-view to be one that goes “even beyond quantum physics”.
+The Taoist world-view seems to go “even beyond quantum physics”.
 Why?
-Because it acknowledges the essential role of Nothing and weakness.
-Up to now, science only allows itself to deal with the ‘something‘ side of reality.
-This is necessary for now, but eventually it must recognized the other side of the coin.
+Because it acknowledges the essential role of Nothing and weakness that chapter 40 notes.
+Up to now science only allows itself to deal with the something side of reality.
+This is necessary now, but eventually science must seriously recognize the other side of the coin—Nothing.

-The other article is Everyday Entanglement: Physicists take quantum weirdness out of the lab.
+The other article to google is [Everyday Entanglement: Physicists take quantum weirdness out of the lab].
 I’ll paste a few choice excerpts and my comments.